CiviCraft-Development/civicraft-dev-acad/content/0-course-intro/0-course-intro.md

 - 🎥 [Develop Minecraft Plugins (Java) by Stephen King](https://www.udemy.com/course/develop-minecraft-plugins-java-programming/?couponCode=ST19MT121224)
   - **$85** but may be on sale or **free** through your work, school, or library
 - 🎥 [Spigot Plugin Development by Kody Simpson](https://youtube.com/playlist?list=PLfu_Bpi_zcDNEKmR82hnbv9UxQ16nUBF7&si=fviQ0KlGfuLUkwbv)

-## Getting Help
-For real-time assistance, join our [Discord Server](https://discord.gg/), where you can ask questions, share your progress, and connect with a community of learners and mentors.